highmobility/hm-node-auto-api-explorer/README.md

 # Auto Api Explorer
-This project should give you an overview of how to implement [High Mobility's](https://www.high-mobility.com/) OAuth and [hm-node-sdk](https://www.npmjs.com/package/hmkit) library.
+This project should give you an overview of how to implement [High Mobility's](https://www.high-mobility.com/) OAuth and the [HMKit](https://www.npmjs.com/package/hmkit) library for working with car data.
 It consists of two pages - login page to start the authentication flow and a dashboard that displays car's diagnostics state and lets you to toggle door locks.

 ## Table of contents
 * [Requirements](#requirements)